 The Hopper

 A forklift dumps the olives into a giant hopper.
 The hopper is often in or on the ground to make it easy for the forklift to empty the bin, however, they can be raised in the air.
-The olives then move up (or down) a ladder.
+The fruit then moves up (or down) a ladder.

 The Washer